Skip to content

 |

-• Verify all employee, supplier and vendor contact information is correct and up-to-date so you can communicate next steps for resuming normal business operations in the event of an extreme weather event.
-Use the downtime before the storm hits to update your supplier and vendor contact information, as well as other important contacts, such as your bank or insurance companies.
+• Verify all employee, supplier and vendor contact information is correct and up to date so you can communicate next steps for resuming normal business operations in the event of a disaster.
+Use the downtime before the storm hits to update your supplier and vendor contact information, as well as other important contacts, such as your bank or insurance carriers.

-• Determine which members of your staff will need to carry out storm preparations and who you can reasonably expect to be available.
+• Determine which members of your staff will need to carry out flood preparations and who you can reasonably expect to be available.

 • Establish communication procedures to account for employees and disseminate information.
 Decide on a communications strategy to clients.